adriancooney/console.image/README.md

 #### It even supports [gifs](http://i.imgur.com/CB8tU.gif).

 ## How it works
-Console.image works by hooking into the ability to CSS style console.log messages in the form of `console.log("%c[message]", [style rules]).
-It sets the `background-image` and changes the `font-size` to the size of the background and changes the `color` to transparent.
-It isn't all fairies and fuck ponies, however.
+Console.image works by hooking into the ability to style console.log messages in the form of `console.log("%c[message]", [style rules]).
+It sets the `background-image` and changes the `color` to transparent.
+It isn't all fairies and fucking ponies, however.
 When you set the image to the background, unless you have the dimensions on the font exactly correct you see an image repeating even with `no-repeat` set.
 This we can't have.
 After delving into the Web Inspector source, I found the problematic code:

 	var currentStyle = null;
 	function styleFormatter(obj)